sleepeybunney/maelstrom/README.md

 ## Requirements

-* Final Fantasy VIII - 2013 Steam release (EN)*
+* Final Fantasy VIII - Remastered or the 2013 Steam release (EN)*
-* No other mods installed (at least for now, if you just want to fix the music you can use [this](https://steamcommunity.com/app/39150/discussions/0/35221031741516824/))
+* No other mods installed (some things MAY work but no testing has been done - if you just want to fix the MIDI music you can use [this](https://steamcommunity.com/app/39150/discussions/0/35221031741516824/))
 * Windows 7 or above with the latest .NET Framework
 * 1GB free disk space (for backups & working files)

-\* Currently looking into support for the Remastered edition, as well as other regional variants of the Steam release.

 ## Installation & Usage

-* Download the [current release](https://github.com/sleepeybunney/maelstrom/releases) (click Assets) or the latest [pre-release build](https://github.com/sleepeybunney/maelstrom/actions) (.NET Core -> Artifacts)
+* Download the [current release](https://github.com/sleepeybunney/maelstrom/releases) or the latest [pre-release build](https://github.com/sleepeybunney/maelstrom/actions)
-* Extract all files to a folder on your hard drive & run Maelstrom.exe
+* Extract all files to any folder & run Maelstrom.exe
-* Set "Game Location" by browsing to where the game is installed and selecting FF8_EN.exe
+* Set "Game Location" by browsing to where the game is installed and selecting FFVIII.exe (for Remastered) or FF8_EN.exe (for vanilla)
 * Check the boxes for the features you want to activate & click "Go" to mod the game
-* To remove any changes and restore the game to normal, uncheck all the boxes & click "Go"
+* To remove all changes and restore the game to normal, uncheck all the boxes & click "Go"

 ## Notes